 - If you want cold water, just keep a pitcher in your fridge; don’t run your tap water.

 - Spread mulch over the plants and trees in your backyard; it helps them retain moisture so you don’t have to water them as often.

 - Don’t wash veggies under running water; fill up a bowl with water and clean them in there instead.

 - Use dropped ice cubes or leftover water from your pet’s bowl to water your plants.

 - Only flush the toilet when necessary; don’t drop tissues or other garbage into the bowl.

-Just like water, energy is another valuable resource that we often waste without even noticing.
-Conserve energy—and cut down on your electricity costs—by turning off the lights when they’re not in use and switching to CFL lightbulbs.
-Give your kids a fun Earth Day lesson on when they should and shouldn’t turn on the lights, and work together to make cute signs that you can hang up next to the light switches.
+Just like water, energy is another valuable resource that we often waste.
+Conserve energy — and cut down on electricity costs — by turning off the lights when they’re not in use and switching to CFL lightbulbs.
+Give your kids a fun Earth Day lesson on when they should and should not turn on the lights, and work together to make cute signs that you can hang up next to the light switches.